mynamerahulkumar/adkProjectUd/README.md

 - Google AI team for the incredible ADK framework
 - Gemini team for powerful language models
+- Vertex AI team for the production ML platform
+- Google Cloud team for enterprise infrastructure
 - MCP community for the protocol specification
 - Open source community for inspiration